LuuucasM/Imaginengion/README.md

 ## Compatability and Instillation <a name="CandI"></a>
 ### Compatability
-Currently compiles using the newest master-version x86_64 zig compiler from the website https://ziglang.org/download/ There is plan to extend compatability to other systems in the future but for now there is too many other things to develop to warrent additional compatability
+Currently compiles using the newest master-version x86_64 zig compiler for windows from the website https://ziglang.org/download/
+There is plan to extend compatability to other systems in the future but for now there is too many other things to develop to warrent additional compatability